austinbhale/590-Final-Project/README.md

 [Demo](https://drive.google.com/file/d/1OnIbGshibSVrg5oBrT1f149j9raDC0T6/view?usp=sharing)

 In order to play this game, you need to have Unreal Engine 4.2+ installed.
 Then clone this repository and start the project.
-Delete the contents in your plugins folder and replace with the contents found (here) [https://forums.unrealengine.com/community/community-content-tools-and-tutorials/41043-advanced-sessions-plugin?69901-Advanced-Sessions-Plugin=], based on the version you have.
+Delete the contents in your plugins folder and replace with the contents found [here](https://forums.unrealengine.com/community/community-content-tools-and-tutorials/41043-advanced-sessions-plugin?69901-Advanced-Sessions-Plugin=), based on the version you have.

 ## 1 Introduction